-As required by Bank Negara Malaysia, the Company conducts stress testing twice per year.
+The Company conducts stress testing annually under the Financial Condition Report.
 The objective of the stress test is to evaluate the extent by which the Company's capital could withstand market shocks and by which capital will be eroded by the principal risks identified due to adverse plausible events.
-The stress test results, together with the mitigating measures and action plan are tabled to the Board for approval prior to submission to Bank Negara Malaysia.
+The Financial Condition Report, together with the mitigating measures and action plan are tabled to the Board for approval prior to submission to BNM.

-31. Insurance risk management
+30. Insurance risk management